ekeel-project/docs/mkdocs/platforms/quickstart.md

 ---
 ### **Step 3: Paste `secrets.env`**
-- Ask the project manager for the `secrets.env` file and place the file in the directory `EVA_apps/sharedSecrets/`
+- Ask the project manager for the `secrets.env` file and place the file in the directory `annotator/code` and in `augmentator/src/flask-server`

 ---